cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ---

-After this step we should see the API's pop up in the Cloudentity ACP SaaS platform.
+After this step we should see the APIs pop up in the Cloudentity ACP SaaS platform.
 Let's check it out in the Cloudentity authorization platform.

 * **Istio authorizer and Cloudentity ACP SaaS platform communication**

 It is very important that the communication path between the local Istio authorizer and Cloudentity ACP SaaS platform is established.
 The local istio authorizer is responsible for pushing any discovered services to platform for further governance.
-Once pushed the centralized policies administered and managed in the platform is polled back by the authorizer for policy decisioning and enforcement locally.
+Once pushed, the centralized policies administered and managed in the platform are polled back by the authorizer for policy decisions and enforcement locally.

 In the attached diagram, the `Last Active` column is an indication of communication status of the local authorizer with the remote platform